Coat of arms of the Netherlands: Counts of Nassau

-The arms of Nassau has existed since about 1250.
+The arms of Nassau have existed since about 1250.
 There are two versions of the Nassau arms, representing the two main branches.
 This is a result of two brothers, count Walram II and count Otto I, agreeing to divide their father's (Henry II) lands between them in 1255.
 The line of Walram added a crown to the lion in the Nassau arms to make it different from the lion used by the line of Otto.

-The kings and queens of the Netherlands are descendants of count Otto.
-The Grand Dukes of Luxemburg are descendants of count Walram.
+The kings and queens of the Netherlands are descendants of Count Otto.
+The Grand Dukes of Luxembourg are descendants of Count Walram.
 They also still use "Nassau" in their arms.
 Both lines are now extinct in the male line.

-The helm and crest that can be used in the royal arms by the male successors to the throne (and is in fact being used by some male members of the royal family) is:
+The helm and crest that can be used in the royal arms by the male successors to the throne (and is in fact being used by some male members of the royal family) are:

 "On a (ceremonial) helmet, with bars and decoration Or and mantling Azure and Or, issuing from a coronet Or, a pair of wings joined Sable each with an arched bend Argent charged with three leaves of the lime-tree stems upward Vert".

 This crest is used by the descendants of Otto and differs from the crest used by the descendants of Walram.
 But in the royal decree of 1815 the crest issuing from a crown on the Dutch royal arms was the one used by the Walram line.
-Why this was done is not sure.
+Why this was done is uncertain.
 Maybe due to the "mistake" this crest was hardly used.

-The crest of the Walram-line is:
+The crest of the Walram line is the following:

 Between two trunks Azure billetty Or a sitting lion Or.

 The trunks are probably a misinterpretation of two cow horns, a crest that is frequently used in German heraldry.

-On the Grand Coat of Arms of the Grand Duke of Luxemburg the lion is crowned, armed and langued Gules.
+On the grand coat of arms of the Grand Duke of Luxembourg, the lion is crowned, armed and langued gules.